metomi/rose/sphinx/getting-started.rst

 .. warning::

-   DO NOT modify the following Cylc settings as they are incompatible with
-   Rose:
+   Do not modify the default values of the following cylc settings:

    * ``[hosts][HOST]run directory``
    * ``[hosts][HOST]work directory``